andydlindsay/video-template-engines/outline.md

 console.log(result); // 'hello there Alice, you are 27 years old because you were born on January 11th, 1989';
 ```

+### Let's get creative with the return value
-### Instead of returning a sentence, what if we return a string containing some HTML?
+* Instead of returning a sentence, what if we return a string containing some HTML?

 ```js
 const sayHello = (options) => {